 The Midland site’s Emergency Department provides 24-hour emergency service to the residents and visitors of North Simcoe.
-Emergency staff sees an average of 120 people a day, with volumes sometime doubling during the summer months.
-Annual emergency visits last year were 45,000.
+Emergency staff sees an average of 120 people a day, with volumes sometimes doubling during the summer months.
+Annual emergency visits last year were 39,700 (2021-22).
+The emergency department is supported by internal medicine, general surgery, ophthalmology, dentistry, obstetrics, and gynecology services.
+Patients requiring other specialties are referred to other health care facilities.

 Critical patients requiring transfer to a hospital offering another level of care are transferred using CritiCall, a provincial service which finds an accepting hospital and also makes the arrangements for transport.